UltraMessaging/um_perf/README.md

 sending messages at the desired rate.
 It is designed to "busy-loop" between sends so that the time spacing between messages is as constant and uniform as possible.
-The message traffic is not subject to bursts.
+The publisher's traffic is not subject to bursts and pauses.

 This approach is not intended to model the behavior of a real-life trading system, where message traffic is highly subject to intense bursts.
-Generating bursty traffic is very important when testing trading system designs, but is not desired when measuring maximum sustainable throughput and latency under load.
+Generating bursty traffic is very important when testing trading system designs, but is not desired when measuring maximum sustainable throughput.

 Maximum sustainable throughput is the message rate at which the subscriber can just barely keep up.